The two things that inspire me most are being a MOM and being an ARTIST!

-My passion is for parents to share art & creativity with their children and for EVERYONE to acquire the skills necessary to see their creative ideas come to life!
+I encourage all parents to share art & creativity with their children and EVERYONE should know they can acquire the skills necessary to see their creative ideas come to life!

 Why Fine Art Mom?

 As a Mom, I am my daughter’s first teacher.

 My daughter will learn from me how to create the life that she desires.
 I’ve seen in just her first 6 years what an amazing person she is.
 I’m so excited to see what her future holds for her.

 I am committed to giving her the best possible childhood I can.
 I want her to learn, travel, create, and play!
 Her childhood will set the stage for the life that she will create.

 She will know there are no boundaries, the choice will be hers.
 No matter where her creative life leads her, she will have nothing but support and encouragement along the way.